golang-design/research/content/posts/ultimate-channel.md

 of a GUI window at every event processing loop.
 Whenever the size of the GUI window is changed, the underlying rendering should adapt to that, for instance, reallocating the rendering buffers.
-To allow the rendering thread understand the change, another channel is used to communicate from the event thread to the rendering thread.
+To allow the rendering thread to understand the change, another channel is used to communicate from the event thread to the rendering thread.

 It sounds like a perfect design, but a nasty deadlock is hidden in the